PratikAgarwalla/natours/README.md

 # Natours

 **Natours** is a nature tour organizer website that helps people book tours to beautiful places deeply connected to nature and adventure.
-This project is part of my web development journey, where I explore and implement various web development technologies.
+This project is part of my web development journey, where I explore and implement various web development technologies. check out the website by clicking [here](https://natours-zeta-seven.vercel.app/).

 ## Tech Stack